-Major funders such as HLF consider gaining skills as a key outcome of the projects they fund.
+Major funders such as the National Lottery Heritage Fund consider gaining skills to be a key outcome of the projects they fund.
 Remember that these skills don’t all have to be heritage related, you could demonstrate that participants will gain skills in project management for example, or volunteers will receive training.

 Even if you have had conversations with funders, don’t assume that the people assessing your application will know anything about your project.

 Tell them about your project, the skills in your team, your wider community and anything else that you think is relevant as to why your project is important.